World League for Freedom and Democracy: Renaming

 To adjust to the worldwide political changes after the dissolution of the Soviet Union and the end of the Cold War and to strive for recruiting more people to join, the WACL held its 22nd General Conference in Brussels, Belgium on 23 July 1990, and the delegates resolved that the organization should be renamed the "World League for Freedom and Democracy" (WLFD).
 This resolution came into effect on 1 January 1991.

 On 21 August 1991, with the new name, the WLFD held its 23rd General Conference in San Jose, Costa Rica.
 Rafael Ángel Calderón Fournier, President of Costa Rica, and vice presidents from six countries in Latin America, gave speeches.
 The conference passed a resolution to set up the Presidency of League, a new post to highlight the leading center of the WLFD and also to take responsibility to organize WLFD activities.
 Chao Tze-chi, President of the Republic of China Chapter of WLFD, was elected as the first President of the WLFD, and re-elected in 1995.
 U Chae-sung of the ROK was named as the Secretary-General.

 On 19 January 2006, the WLFD adopted its charter amendment in the 34th General Conference.
 According to the Amendment, the President of the League shall be "the top official of the League" and shall represent the League, and shall supervise the performance and development of the League in compliance with the charter.
 According to the previous charter of the WLFD, the President of the League shall be "the Leader of the League" and shall represent the League.
 This person shall supervise the performance and development of the League in compliance with the charter.

-According to the Charter of the WLFD, the President of the League shall be elected by and from the members of the Executive Board of the League.
+According to the Charter of the WLFD, the President of the League shall be elected by and from the members of the executive board of the League.
 The result of the election shall be reported to the General Conference.
 The President shall hold office for a term of four years and shall be eligible for re-election.
-In October 2000, all members of the Executive Board approved Yao Eng-chi, President of the WLFD ROC Chapter, as the third President of the League during the Executive Board Meeting in New York City The Executive Board also amended the charter to add several positions such as four vice presidents and two deputy secretary-generals.
-The decision made by the Executive Board was also confirmed by the members at the 31st WLFD General Conference in Taipei, ROC, on 13 January 2001.
+In October 2000, all members of the executive board approved Yao Eng-chi, President of the WLFD ROC Chapter, as the third President of the League during the Executive Board Meeting in New York City The executive board also amended the charter to add several positions such as four vice presidents and two deputy secretaries-general.
+The decision made by the executive board was also confirmed by the members at the 31st WLFD General Conference in Taipei, ROC, on 13 January 2001.
 President Yao Eng-chi was re-elected as President of the League at the 33rd WLFD General Conference in Melbourne, Australia, on 20 December 2003.
 Ger Yeong-kuang was named as Secretary-General of the League.
 On 1 August 2008, Ger resigned and was succeeded by Hsieh Wen-huang, Parliamentary Assistant to Vice President Tseng Yung-chuan of the ROC Legislative Yuan (Parliament).
 Hsieh resigned; Chou Yujen's was nominated to replace him on 23 January 2013.